The types of documents in Legal Notes are best described by the forms available to create them. The available forms are:

 The existing procedure for scanning hard copies of incoming documents is as follows:

-Hard documents are scanned at 200 dpi then OCR'd and optimised.
+Hard documents are scanned at 300 dpi then OCR'd and optimised. (or use the "reduce size" option)

 Scanned documents and documents that come to us electronically are filed by emailing the document to the person who is to file the document and using the "file" option accessed by right clicking the email.
 There are six options: